Fortyseven/ircawp2020-markov/README.md

 ...and out comes some "real woke shit that shatters through our warped looking glass".
 (Thanks, 1ndgfl0.)

+## Notes

+-   The 'brain' format is just an ugly, impossibly unoptimized json dump of a memory structure.
+It compresses pretty well, though.
+-   I'll probably make a few tweaks to this to give a bit more coherency to the sentences being generated.
+-   My ultimate goal is to feed this into a Slack bot.
+Not that you asked, but I figure it'd be nice to disclose my motivations.
+-   Python is not my primary tongue, so forgive any relgious violations I may have committed against Guido's snake-language.

 ## "ircawp"?

 Don't ask.

 ![](https://media.giphy.com/media/2Z6sjWggCaDXa/giphy.gif)

+2020-02-15